Chcwh/Windsor-doc-cn/docs/how-properties-are-injected.md

 ### Replacing the PropertiesDependenciesModelInspector

-`PropertiesDependenciesModelInspector` can be subclassed, and the method `InspectProperties` can be overridden to accomodate specialized logic to support your needed scenario.
+`PropertiesDependenciesModelInspector` can be subclassed, and the method `InspectProperties` can be overridden to accommodate specialized logic to support your needed scenario.